ringabout/awesome-nim/README.md

 ### Books

 - [Nim in Action](https://www.manning.com/books/nim-in-action) - Nim's first book.
+- [Computer Programming with Nim](https://ssalewski.de/nimprogramming.html) - A gentle introduction to the Nim programming language.
-- [Nim Days](https://github.com/xmonader/nimdays) - A project to document my journey with Nim with mini applications, libraries documented from A to Z and also to provide new Nim users with some extra in depth information.
+- [Nim Days](https://xmonader.github.io/nimdays/) - A project to document my journey with Nim with mini applications, libraries documented from A to Z and also to provide new Nim users with some extra in depth information.
-- [Nimbus Handbook](https://nimbus.guide) - A comprehensive introduction to the Nim programming language.
-- [nim-style-guide](https://github.com/status-im/nim-style-guide) - Status style guid for the Nim language.
+- [Nim Style Guide](https://status-im.github.io/nim-style-guide/) - Status style guide for the Nim language.

 ### Blogs

 - [Nim Blog](http://nim-lang.org/blog.html) - Official Nim blog.
-- [Goran Krampe](http://goran.krampe.se/nim/) - Wrapping C, arduino, performance, links.
+- [Goran Krampe](http://goran.krampe.se/nim/) - Wrapping C, Arduino, performance, links.
 - [HookRace](https://hookrace.net/blog/nim/) - Blog with multiple articles on Nim.
 - [Rants from the Ballmer Peak](https://gradha.github.io/tags/nim.html) - Posts on Nim and other languages.
 - [Yuriy Glukhov's blog](https://yglukhov.github.io/) - Making and shipping a game in Nim.
 - [Araq's Musings](https://nim-lang.org/araq) - Blog on Nim from the creator himself.
-- [Nim memory](http://zevv.nl/nim-memory/) - This is a small tutorial explaining how Nim stores data in memory.
+- [Nim on dev.to](https://dev.to/t/nim) - Nim blogs on `dev.to`.
-- [Nim Arc](http://zevv.nl/nim-memory/nim-arc.html) - Make a friendly explanation of ARC and its implications for the programmer.

 ### Community